thegetty/quire-docs/content/documentation/figure-images.md

 Quire does not require a specific image file format or size, but we have some recommended best practices:

 - Use JPEG, PNG, or GIF.
-- Only include images at as big a size as most readers will need.
-800px on the longest side is fine for most figures, up to 1200px on the longest side for modest zooming.
-We find these size also work well enough in print.
+- If your project is web-only, 800 pixels is fine for most images, whereas 1,800 pixels on the longest side will provide both a decent web experience and work for printing in the PDF without being too large a file size.
 - Watch out for file sizes, especially on animated gifs which can get to be multiple megabytes quite quickly.
 Use {{< q-def "Image Optimization" >}} software when possible, and consider the total number of images on a given page when choosing sizes.

+{{< q-class "box tip" >}}
+To include deep-zooming images in your Quire project please see the [*Zooming Images with IIIF*](/documentation/zooming-images) section of the documentation.
+{{< /q-class >}}

 ## Create a figures.yml File for Figure Image Metadata